srayner/cobalt/README.md

 Work in progress.
 Cobalt is an ICT asset management and project management system.
 It can connect to Active Directory via an LDAP connector to extract user and computer information.

-Currently it can manage; users, computers and projects and domains.
+Currently it can manage; users, computers, projects and domains.

 Users
 -----